-Now down in League One and battling to avoid dropping into the fourth-tier after receiving a points deduction, the Premier League must seem like a distant memory.
+About to prepare for life in League Two, the Premier League must seem like a distant memory.
 But, on the day Messr Allardici convinced Youri Djorkaeff to head to Greater Manchester, let us reminisce over a genuinely brilliant outfit led by ‘Big Sam’ in the early noughties.

 The previous two years had been relegation battles, but this was the year Allardyce led the club to the unimaginable heights of 8th place.
 When you consider the ‘core’ players in that squad, it is no wonder they did so well.
 Here’s a look at some of the key players in that memorable Trotters season:

 Career path: Mikkelin Palloilijat, Vaasan Pallosuera, Bolton Wanderers, West Ham United, Wigan Athletic, ATK

 Bolton appearances: 527

 The Finnish goalkeeper started his career in his homeland, but his talents were soon rewarded with a move to Bolton in 1997.
 He went on to make 527 appearances in a career spanning 15 years with the club, surely making his mark in the history books.